30x/k8s-pods-ingress/README.md

 Now I realize this is a somewhat convoluted example but the purpose was to show how we could use the same code base to serve different roles using configuration alone.
 Thet network isolation and security required to do this properly is outside the scope of this example.

+# Building and Running

+If you're testing this outside of Kubernetes, you can just use `go build` followed by `KUBE_HOST=... ./k8s-pods-ingress`.
+If you're building this to run on Kubernetes, you'll need to do the following:

+* `CGO_ENABLED=0 GOOS=linux go build -a -installsuffix cgo -ldflags '-w' -o k8s-pods-ingress .`
+* `docker build ...`
+* `docker tag ...`
+* `docker push ...`

+_(The `...` are there because your Docker comands will likely be different than mine or someone else's)_  We have an example DaemonSet for deploying the k8s-pods-ingress as an ingress controller to Kubernetes located at `examples/ingress-daemonset.yaml`.
+Here is how I test locally:

+* `CGO_ENABLED=0 GOOS=linux go build -a -installsuffix cgo -ldflags '-w' -o k8s-pods-ingress .`
+* `docker build -t k8s-pods-ingress .`
+* `docker tag -f k8s-pods-ingress 192.168.64.1:5000/k8s-pods-ingress`
+* `docker push 192.168.64.1:5000/k8s-pods-ingress`
+* `kubectl create -f examples/ingress-daemonset.yaml`

+**Note:** This router is written to be ran within Kubernetes but for testing purposes, it can be ran outside of Kubernetes.
+When ran outside of Kubernetes, you will have to set the `KUBE_HOST` environment variable to point to the Kubernetes API.  _(Example: `http://192.168.64.2:8080`)_  When ran outside the container, nginx itself will not be started and its configuration file will not be written to disk, only printed to stdout.
+This might change in the future but for now, this support is only as a convenience.

 # Credit